threefoldfoundation/threefold_data/content/news/waykichain_threefold/waykichain_threefold.md

 Through this collaboration, the WaykiChain developer community will be enabled to deploy and maintain their nodes and any of their IT Workloads using the [Threefold P2P Cloud](http://cloud.threefold.io).
 This will empower them to decentralize their cloud-computing infrastructures, with far more affordability, and distribution compared to centralized cloud-providers,  and with native cloud automation via ThreeFold’s [Smart contract for IT](https://library.threefold.me/info/sdk/#/smart_contract).
 <br/>
 <br/>
-The ThreeFold team invites blockchain enthusiasts, developers, and anyone interested in being part of WaykiChain community to [deploy a mainnet node](https://www.wiccdev.org/book/en/NodeDeployment/require.html), or to explore [building a Dapp](https://www.wiccdev.org/book/en/) on top of WayKiChain
+The ThreeFold team invites blockchain enthusiasts, developers, and anyone interested in being part of WaykiChain community to deploy a mainnet node, or to explore building a Dapp on top of WayKiChain.

 ### About WaykiChain:
 WaykiChain is a prominent blockchain platform based in China with a global community,  it is a DPoS ( Delegated proof of stake)  public blockchain that is highly scalable and with high-performance transaction processing capabilities (TPS 3300), with an efficient consensus mechanism.